 The two breathing-thresholds in real-life:

 Steve has worked as a professional mountain guide since 1991.
-One way he knows he’s at a pace most clients can handle, is that he can breathe with his mouth closed.
-Nose breathing is the first marker you need to understand before training; and it is called Ventillatory Threshold 1 (VT1) or the Aerobic Threshold (AeT).
-You can read part three of this series to learn more about what it means in terms of physiology.
+One way he knows he’s at a pace most clients can handle, is that he can breathe with his mouth closed or carry on a conversation without loosing his breath.
+This point is called Ventillatory Threshold 1 (VT1) or the Aerobic Threshold (AeT).
+You can read part two of this series to learn more about what it means in terms of physiology.

 As your climbing speed increases, at some point you’ll start to breathe heavily.
-The point at which you can no longer speak a full sentence in one breath is referred to as your second Ventillatory Threshold 2(VT2) or the Anaerobic Threshold.
-Although it has other names and we’ll talk about those in Part 3 these are in common usage.
+The point at which you can no longer speak a full sentence in one breath is referred to as the first Ventilatory Threshold 1(VT1) or the Aerobic Threshold.
 If you’ve ever climbed with a good guide, they’ll often engage their clients in conversation while climbing.
 While conversation is important on many levels, in this case it also serves as an excellent way of accessing the climber’s exertion level.
 If that climber is gasping for breath, they’re on borrowed time and will need to stop within an hour.
 We’ve all been there and it is important to recognize the implications of the intensity to your day’s climb.

 In reality our aerobic and anaerobic metabolic systems are always working in concert to produce the energy you need for climbing.
-The aerobic system is conditioned (trained) during the process of spending the vast majority of your training hours at and below VT1.
-The anaerobic system gets sufficient training for mountaineering by spending approximately 5% of your overall training volume between VT1 and VT2, and another 5% above VT2.
+The aerobic system is best trained by spending the vast majority of your training hours (80-90%) at and below VT1/AeT.
+The anaerobic system gets sufficient training for mountaineering by spending approximately 5% of your overall training volume between ones AeT and AnT, and another 5% above the AnT.
 How fast you climb, is determined, first and foremost, by the efficiency of the aerobic system.

 - The intensity of your breathing is a direct, real-time measure of the intensity of exercise.